jose011974/Python-Video-Downloader/README.md

 2a.
 Single URL: Paste in the URL in question and press enter.
 The program will attempt to download the file and save it in a folder called 'output'

 2b.
 Multiple URLs: Create a text file called URL.txt in the same directory as the script and paste every URL on a new line.
 You may space out the URLs if it makes you feel better.
 Then the script will attempt to go through each URL and download the files.
+The downloaded files get moved to a temp folder, and when the process is complete, they all get moved to a folder called 'output'.

 In either case, if the file is larger than 8 MB (8,192 KB), the script will ask if you want to compress it.
 Multiple URLs will ask for compression when downloading is complete.